jaimerodriguez/XRDiary/NewtonVR_WinMR_GettingStarted.md

     ![](./images\newtonvr\nvrplayer.png)

-Explanation for these settings:
+Here is an explanation of these settings:
 - *Targeting Windows Universal UWP* will switch your target platform in Build Settings to target Universal Windows Platform*
 - *Enable XR* will set the Player Settings-> XR Settings to Enable Virtual Reality and will enable Windows Mixed Reality Devices.
 - *Build for Direct3D* will just set the right project for Universal Apps that target immersive (VR) headsets
 - Use Toolkit specific Inputmanager axis will set your project's InputManager settings to settings that can support Xbox controller

-With these settings in-place, we are ready to go.
+With these settings in place, we are ready to go.
 Turn on your headset, controllers, and hit play in the Unity Editor.
-Try all the great interactions.
+Try all the interactions.

 <br />